- Contact information

 Richard Bong State Recreation Area Current conditions

 Trails are open to hikers.
-The Blue Trail is closed near the failed water control structure (old dam).
 Pets are welcome on most trails but must be on a leash 8-feet or shorter at all times.
-Stop in the office to pick up a guide for your dog in the park.
+Stop in the office to pick up a guide for your pet in the park.

 All-terrain vehicle (ATV) and dirtbike trails

 Biking is allowed on the hiking trails north of HWY 142 when conditions permit.
 Trail opening depending on the trail conditions, please call 262-878-5600 for availability.
-As of July 20th the bike trails north of HWY 142 are OPEN.
+As of July 2, 2015 the bike trails north of HWY 142 are open.
 A state trail pass is required for riders ages 16 and older.
 If trails are closed, you may ride on the paved roads at Richard Bong State Recreation Area.
 Please ride responsibly to not degrade the trails.

 Pets are permitted on most hiking trails, roads and in campgrounds.
 They are not permitted in picnic areas, buildings or shelters, at the playground, beach, at nature programs or on interpretive nature trails.
 Pets must be on a leash 8-feet or shorter at all times.